Rep. Van Duyne to Newsmax: House Must Pick Strong Leader

 And even though she supports Jordan, she wants to see the "Jim Jordan that shows the same veracity that he's got in the Judiciary Committee."

 "I'm concerned about our spending," Van Duyne said.
-"I don't want to see a clean CR that comes forward that continues Nancy Pelosi's levels of spending."
+"I don't want to see a clean CR that comes forward that continues [former Speaker] Nancy Pelosi's levels of spending."

 She added that as a Texas representative, her focus is on the border.